ajaykumarns/ajaykumarns.github.io/content/post/my-journey-to-being-fit.md

 ---

 # TLDR;
-Documenting my fitness journey.
-My goal is to reach *Normal BMI* of **25** or below and maintain healthy a muscle build.
-This would entail me reaching a consistent weight of **67 kg** or below and loosing a total of **13 kgs** or more.
+I'm documenting my fitness journey with a goal to achieve a Normal BMI of 25 or below and maintain a healthy muscle build.
+This means reaching a consistent weight of 67 kg or less and losing a total of 13 kg or more.

 # Introduction

-I've never been a lean person but, my body tends to put on lot of weight quickly.
-It's a combination of eating habits and genetics.
-While working in the US, I started trying out more healthy food habits such as salads, smoothies and protein bars.
-I also started doing more cardio intensive exercises such as running, swimming and cycling.
-But my weight situation never got closer to the ideal range.
-It's been fluctuating every now and then but never hit the healthy "target".
+I’ve never been a naturally lean person.
+My body tends to gain weight quickly due to a combination of eating habits and genetics.
+While working in the US, I experimented with healthier food options like salads, smoothies, and protein bars, and incorporated cardio-intensive exercises such as running, swimming, and cycling.
+Yet, my weight never reached the ideal range.
+It fluctuated but never hit the healthy “target.”

-Here is my BMI data (I try to keep it updated regularly):
+Here’s a snapshot of my BMI data (I try to update it regularly):
 <br>
 <br>